BlissRoms-x86/manifest/README.md

 	  Initial generation of the proprietary files from ChromeOS are also needed on the first build.
 	  We are able to use the -r (--proprietary) flag for that.
 This step needs to be on its own because the mounting process requires root permissions, so keep a look out for it asking for your root password.

+	  First you must sync with the new manifest changes:

 	    $ bash build-x86.sh -s (will also do initial patching)

+	  Next step is to download the proprietary files from ChromeOS:

 	    $ bash build-x86.sh -r android_x86_64-userdebug

+	  After that, you can build your release file:

 	    $ bash build-x86.sh android_x86_64-userdebug (to build the userdebug version for x86_64 CPUs)